Toma-Shops-2025/MyPartsRunner247/BUSINESS_MODEL_AND_VALUE_PROPOSITION.md

-# MyPartsRunner - Business Model & Value Proposition
+# MY-RUNNER.COM - Business Model & Value Proposition

 ## Executive Summary

-MyPartsRunner is a revolutionary on-demand delivery platform that connects customers with professional drivers to deliver ANYTHING, ANYTIME, ANYWHERE.
-Unlike traditional delivery services limited to food or packages, MyPartsRunner specializes in urgent, specialized, and unique delivery needs across all industries and use cases.
+MY-RUNNER.COM is a revolutionary on-demand delivery platform that connects customers with professional drivers to deliver ANYTHING, ANYTIME, ANYWHERE.
+Unlike traditional delivery services limited to food or packages, MY-RUNNER.COM specializes in urgent, specialized, and unique delivery needs across all industries and use cases.

 ## Value Proposition